BarcelonaLa LigaReal Madrid

 Ansu Fati

-Manchester United, Liverpool, and PSG offered Fati a salary twice that he earns at Barcelona (roughly €4M net/year).
+The heir to Lionel Messi, Ansu Fati extended his contract at Barcelona in October 2021.
+The long-term agreement also included a €1B release clause.
+Manchester United, Liverpool, and PSG offered Fati twice the salary that he earns at Barcelona (roughly €4M net/year).
 Still, the La Masia graduate wanted to stay with his home club.

 Ronald Araujo

-Barcelona also handed Uruguayan Ronald Araujo a new deal in May 2022 that includes a €1bn release clause.
+Barcelona also handed Uruguayan Ronald Araujo a new deal in May 2022 that includes a €1B release clause.
 The center-back has played three seasons for the Catalan giants, topping it off with 30 La Liga appearances last term.

 Now a mainstay of the first team, the 23-year-old looks to continue his defensive titan status against modern attackers.
 He also scored three crucial goals against Real Madrid, Sevilla, and Atletico last season.